Contiguous Piling and Diaphragm Walls

 The use of contiguous / secant piling and diaphragm wall construction techniques to construct retaining walls is common in large commercial basement projects and often an efficient and cost-effective solution.
 The nature of these construction techniques is such that the only practical option is to apply waterproofing systems to the internal face of the retaining wall in order to reduce the risk of groundwater ingress between the piles.

-Safeguard offers a choice of systems for waterproofing these types of basement retaining wall.
+Safeguard offers a choice of systems for waterproofing Type C waterproofed basement retaining wall.
 These are:

 This system allows water to permeate through the basement retaining wall, but redirects it away from the internal wall of the basement towards a sump or other suitable discharge point.
 For this type of application, a cavity drainage membrane with a large stud size such as Oldroyd Xv 20 is usually preferred in order to cope with the higher potential flow rates required for larger basement projects.